Let’s talk about one of the most overlooked pieces of your email marketing strategy: list maintenance.

 gif

-But, have you noticed your email list starting to look a little disorganized and dirty?
+But, have you noticed your email list starting to look a little disorganized?
+Maybe conversions aren’t coming through as often as you’d like?
 It may be time for you to clean house.

 Email list cleaning scares many marketers because it involves (gasp!) potentially removing email addresses from that list – subscribers you’ve tried so hard to get in the first place.
-But, it is sometimes necessary.
-It might sound like a scary concept at first, but trust me – you’ll be alright.
+But, it is a necessary task on your marketing to-do list.

 What does it mean to clean an email list?

-Essentially, when you clean an email list it involves removing inaccurate data and inactive (cold) email subscribers from your email database.
+It’s not glamorous, but cleaning your email list means removing invalid addresses, disengaged subscribers, and outdated data.
+In other words: only keeping the people who actually want to hear from you.
 For instance, you might scrub your email list of anyone who hasn’t engaged with one of your emails in 60 days.

 gif